learn-co-curriculum/dsc-introduction-to-neural-networks/README.md

 ### Extending to multiple samples

-Remember that this example just incorporates 1 training sample.
-Let's look at how this is done when you have multiple ($l$) training samples!
-We basically want to compute the derivative of the overall cost function,
+Remember that this example just incorporates one training sample.
+Let's look at how this is done when you have multiple training samples!
+We basically want to compute the derivative of the overall cost function:

 $\displaystyle \frac{dJ(w,b)}{dw_i} = \displaystyle\frac{1}{l}\displaystyle\sum^l_{i=1} \frac{d\mathcal{L}(\hat y^{(i)}, y^{(i)})}{dw_i}$